rogerthomas84/Astibot/README.md

 1. Navigate into the `src` directory within this project using a terminal.
 2. `python Astibot.py` (or `python3 Astibot.py` on some machines)
-3. At first start-up, enter your Coinbase Pro API keys (view and trade permissions are required)
+3. At first start-up, enter your Coinbase Pro API keys (view and trade permissions are both required)

 ## Results

 Let's talk about the key topic!
-I have run Astibot serveral weeks on my Raspberry pi.
+I have run Astibot several weeks on my Raspberry pi.
 Here are my conclusions:
 * Astibot needs volatility to make profit: a 0.8% - 1% price amplitude on the short term chart is a minimum.
 These variations are required to detect dips and tops properly with the smoothing indicators, and to cover the buy and sell fees.
 * Astibot runs well during sideways periods.
 If volume and volatility are good, Astibot can outperform the chart.